 Skip to Content

-Guide to RV Battery Chargers: Charge RV Batteries Properly
+Guide to RV Battery Chargers: Keep Your RV’s Lead-Acid Batteries Properly Charged

-Because these devices and their use can get confusing, we’re dedicating this post to the RV battery charger in hopes that it might clarify the importance of the proper charging of lead-acid batteries, whether they’re flooded, gel, or AGM.
+In our previous post on RV power converters, we discussed the differences between an RV power converter, an RV battery charger, and an inverter/charger.
+In our post on RV battery converters vs. chargers, we provided some details about the differences between the two.
+Because all these different devices and their uses can be confusing, we’re dedicating this post to focus on the RV battery charger, in the hope that it will clarify the importance of proper charging for lead-acid batteries, whether they’re flooded, gel, or AGM.

-We know that many RVers use lead-acid house batteries.
-We also know that even basic flooded lead-acid batteries aren’t cheap enough to be considered disposable.
-But far too many people find themselves needing to replace them after a year or two of use due to mismanagement.
+We know that many RVers use lead-acid house batteries (they’re readily available and, by far, the cheapest option).
+We also know that even basic flooded lead-acid batteries aren’t cheap enough to be considered truly disposable.
+However, far too many people find themselves needing to replace them after a year or two of use due to poor battery management.

-We hope this post will help clarify how to properly charge and maintain lead-acid RV house batteries so they’ll provide reliable power and optimal lifespan.
-Before switching to lithium batteries, our lead-acid batteries lasted 7 years.
+That’s why we hope this post will help clarify how to properly charge and maintain lead-acid RV house batteries, ensuring they provide reliable power and have their optimal lifespan.
+Before switching to lithium batteries in our (old) motorhome, our lead-acid batteries lasted 7 years (of full-time use with lots of dry camping/boondocking).
 We hope yours will last at least that long, too.
 How?
 Proper charging and maintenance.
+Let’s keep going…

 What Is an RV Battery Charger?